Frequently Asked Questions

 Who runs CAES?

-Dr. Steve Aumeier, an INL associate lab director, leads CAES.
-There are also associate directors from each of the university partners: Dr. Bob Smith of University of Idaho, Dr. David Solan and Dr. Darryl Butt of Boise State University, and Dr. Jason Harris of Idaho State University.
+Dr. Steven Aumeier, an INL associate lab director, leads CAES.
+There are also associate directors from each of the university partners: Dr. Bob Smith of University of Idaho, Dr. David Solan and Dr. Darryl Butt of Boise State University, Dr. Jason Harris of Idaho State University, and Dr. Don Roth of University of Wyoming.

-INL leases 70 percent of the building.
-The three universities each lease 10 percent.
+INL leases 68 percent of the building.
+The four universities each lease 8 percent.

 Why was CAES built?